radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 If Bind Requires Password is not enabled, and a bind request comes in with a valid user DN and no password, it is considered an anonymous bind.

-This setting can be enabled from Main Control Panel > Settings tab > Security section > Access Control.
-Check the Bind requires a password option.
+This setting can be enabled from Control Panel > Manage > Security > Access Controls.
+Select the **GENERAL** tab on the right.
+Toggle the BIND REQUIRES PASSWORD option to **ACTIVE**.

 ### Use Multi-Factor Authentication

-Configure your corporate OIDC provider from Main Control Panel > Settings > Security > OIDC Provider Configuration.
+Configure your corporate OIDC provider from Control Panel > Admin > Control Panel Configuration > OpenID Connect Provider section.
 The OIDC provider should be configured to support the desired MFA vendor.

 ### Use Least Privilege Accounts for Backend Connections